mikhoul/Automated-IPTV-M3U-Playlist-Generator/README.md

 | `enable_deduplication` | `True` | Toggle duplicate removal |
 | `enable_quality_sorting` | `True` | Toggle resolution-first sort |

+There is many more flags/options in the code they are well commented and easy to understand.
 Change any of these by passing a `config` dict to the `M3UCollector` constructor or editing the **`main()`** section.

 ---